LiquidHydroHK/Bankers-Algorithm/README.md

 # Bankers-Algorithm
 A semi-interactive CLI Safe Execution Sequence Calculator using Banker's Algorithm.
 This is not perfect yet but it gets the job done.
-There are some potential memory leak issues.
+There are some potential memory leak issues. :sweat_smile:

 ### To run this calculator,
 `g++ -o [your choice of name] BankersAlgorithm.cpp`